mdoutreluingne/mdoutreluingne/README.md

-### Hi, I am Maxime 👋
+### Hey 👋

 ## I am passionate about PHP and Symfony !

 - 🌱 I am improving on PHP and Symfony currently 💪
+- 💡  I love innovation and new technologies
-- 👯 I want to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 objectives: contribute more to Open Source projects
+- 🥅 Goal: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games and exercise

 ### 🚀 Technology Stack :